 On the first Saturday of every month we post educational skywatching notes for the homeschool month ahead.

-Here’s the monthly northern hemisphere night-sky review for June 2021 from the Hubble Space Telescope’s website — it features the evening constellations of the June including our term-namesake, Hercules:
+Here’s the monthly northern hemisphere night-sky review for March 2023 from the Hubble Space Telescope’s website — it features March constellations and galaxies:

-And here’s another June night-sky review, courtesy of NASA’s Jet Propulsion Laboratory in California — it also features this week’s solar eclipse, as well as the rising summer scorpion in the south:
+And here’s another March night-sky review, courtesy of NASA’s Jet Propulsion Laboratory in California — it features March planets, including the dwarf planet Ceres:

 - ➢ Evening Sky Maps – Northern Hemisphere Edition (updated monthly)

-The best stargazing nights in June will be toward the middle of the month: the moon will be new (and the sky darkest) on the 10th (the solar eclipse date, of course).
-As always, you can look up the moon’s phases in your River Houses almanac and also on the timeanddate.com website. 🌑🌓🌕🌗🌑
+The best stargazing nights in March will be toward the end of the month: the moon will be new (and the sky darkest) on the 21st.
+As always, you can look up the moon’s phases in your River Houses almanac and also on the timeanddate.com website. 🌑 🌓 🌕 🌗 🌑

-June is the first month of Hercules Term, our summer term in the River Houses.
-Our Great Star for the month of June is brilliant blue-white Spica (alpha Virginis), which we’ll be writing about next week.
+March is the first month of Leo Term, our spring term in the River Houses.
+Our Great Star for the month of March is brilliant Sirius (alpha Canis Majoris), the brightest star in the night sky, which we’ll be writing about next week.
 Print your own River Houses Star Calendar and follow along with us through the year as we learn about twelve of the high lights of the northern hemisphere night sky. 🌟

-June is also the month of the summer solstice in the northern hemisphere — the astronomical beginning of summer — which falls this year on Sunday the 20th.
-(In the southern hemisphere the 20th will be the winter solstice — the astronomical beginning of winter.)
-The summer solstice is the “longest day” of the year: the day with the longest period of daylight and the shortest period of darkness. 🏙🌃🏙
+March is also the month of the vernal (spring) equinox in the northern hemisphere — the astronomical beginning of spring — which falls this year on Monday the 20th.
+(In the southern hemisphere the 20th will be the autumnal equinox — the astronomical beginning of fall.)
+On the day of the equinox we experience almost exactly twelve hours of light and twelve hours of darkness: “equal light and night.” 🌞 🌚

 ❡ All the star-sown sky: Teaching your students to recognize the constellations is one of the simplest and most enduring gifts you can give them.
 Our recommended backyard star guide and homeschool world atlas both contain charts of the constellations that will help you learn your way around the heavens.
 Find a dark-sky spot near you this month and spend some quality homeschool time with your students beneath the starry vault. ✨